 There is a small charge of just $.05 each for quantities up to 5,000 and $.04 cents each for 5,000 or more, plus shipping and handling.

-Submit an order online.
-Once we receive your order, we will contact you about payment details.
-For more information about the Tick Identification Card™, contact Lauren Ihrke at (608) 775-9388 or email@example.com.
+For more information about the Tick Identification Card™ or to order cards, contact Lauren Ihrke at (608) 775-9388 or firstname.lastname@example.org.